laravel/docs/routing.md

 <a name="route-model-binding"></a>
 ## Route Model Binding

 Model binding provides a convenient way to inject model instances into your routes.
 For example, instead of injecting a user's ID, you can inject the entire User model instance that matches the given ID.
-First, use the `Route::model` method to specify the model that should be used for a given parameter:
+First, use the router's `model` method to specify the model that should be used for a given parameter.
+For example, in your `RouteServiceProvider::before` method:

 #### Binding A Parameter To A Model

+	public function before()
+	{
-	Route::model('user', 'User');
+		$this->model('user', 'User');
+	}

 Next, define a route that contains a `{user}` parameter: